About Grant County

 - Fees for accessing court records vary: the basic search is typically free online, but certified copies of court documents require payment of statutory fees, generally $1.50 per page for copies plus certification fees.

-- Requests for court records can be made in person at the Clerk of the District Court office in the Grant County Courthouse, by mail, or in some instances through the online system.
+- Requests for court records can be made in person at the Clerk of the District Court office in Grant County Courthouse, by mail, or in some instances through the online system.

-Due to the county's small size, court sessions may be held on a periodic schedule rather than continuously.
+Due to Grant County's small size, court sessions may be held on a periodic schedule rather than continuously.
 Nebraska's public access to court records is governed by Nebraska Revised Statute § 25-1301 and court rules established by the Nebraska Supreme Court.
 The Nebraska Judicial Branch maintains the JUSTICE (Judicial Users System to Improve Court Efficiency) online portal at nebraska.gov/justice, where certain court case information can be searched by party name, case number, or attorney.

 Some sealed records, including certain juvenile matters and cases involving privacy protections, are not available to the public under Nebraska law.